ladybug-tools/dragonfly-doe2/reference_inp/minimum_input.md

 >  refactor to map wall verts with polyverts<br>
 >  get windows going<br>
 >  likely refactor to make everything properly DF formatted class wise<br>
->  fill in the rest
+>  fill in the rest; as that kinda covers most of the important ORMish items